MxoDevops/MxoDevops/README.md

 ## I'm a Full Stack Web Developer

-- 🌱 I’m currently learning [React & Azure Fundementals]
+- 🌱 I’m currently learning CS50
 - 👯 I’m looking to collaborate on JavaScript, React and C#
 - 🥅 2022 Goals: To become a fully-fletched Fullstack Developer
 - ⚡ Fun fact: I enjoy puzzles and playing sports